seroperson/jvm-live-reload/README.md

 > After making all the necessary changes, be sure to read the
 > [Configuration](#configuration) section to tweak default settings according
 > to your setup.
 By default live-reloading proxy will start at `:9000` port
 > and your application is expected to listen at `:8080`.
+You must now send
+> requests to the proxy, not an application itself.
 <!-- prettier-ignore-end -->

 ### Changes to the application code